Enro/economic-impacts-OS/problem-solving.md

 At all times, researchers are expected to act in accordance with the expectations of those funding the research, and with the minimum thresholds set by regulatory bodies. `Open Science Statement`

-## Joint ownership with students

-[In case] The IP is jointly created with other researchers or its creation is dependent on other University IP […] they [the students] may be required to assign the IP to the University or place the results in the public domain. `IP Policy`

 ## Citizen science and crowdsourcing

 The Principal Investigator must ensure that any visitors or other non-University employees